 3.3.
 Aims of Land Observatories

-There are multiple land-related observation domains: agriculture, forestry, fishing and other maritime domains, animal husbandry, etc. The main observation domains of the land observatories studied are rural land and, to a lesser extent, urban land.
+The main observation domains of the land observatories studied are rural land and, to a lesser extent, urban land.
 Given the diversity of observation domains, an observatory can also cover many different topics.
 However, the study revealed that the gradual increase in the number of topics covered by an observatory is related to its funding, experience, and legitimacy in the land sector.
-For instance, the Malagasy land observatory specialized on a specific topic when it was established, i.e., monitoring of land reforms.
+For instance, the Malagasy land observatory specialized on a specific topic when it was established, i.e., monitoring of land reform.
 It subsequently dealt with other observation domains and topics as it gained experience and recognition (number of land disputes in the courts, monitoring of large-scale land transactions, access to land for young people, land security and reforestation, etc.).
 For an observatory to be sustainable, the topics covered have to be of interest to decision-makers and donors in order to attract funding, and the findings must be disseminated by the media and be driven by community demand.
 Hence, in Uganda, the primary mission of the observatory, which is based on the same rationale as the Malagasy land observatory, is to monitor large-scale land transactions—which is a topical issue for donors (the Land Matrix as an international observatory focused on large-scale land deals), a concern of decision-makers (the Land Matrix website has identified 49 land deals concluded in Uganda, mainly since 2010, representing 277,444 ha) and a challenge for local communities (land grabs trigger population movements and conflicts).
-In contrast, the Burkina Faso land observatory has come in for criticism (interview conducted with the Direction Générale du Foncier de la Formation et de l’Organisation du Monde Rural, INSUCO and the Groupe d’Action et de Recherche sur le Foncier) for the over-ambitious scope of its five-year observation action plan.
+In contrast, the National Land Observatory in Burkina Faso (ONF-BF) has come in for criticism for the over-ambitious scope of its five-year observation action plan.
 The observatory has 14 observation domains that deal with rural, urban, and periurban land.
 Many observers believe that this plan is too far-reaching and is partly the reason behind the limited number of actual results/studies published on the observatory’s website.

 In addition, the analysis of the observatories’ primary activities showed what distinguishes the observatories from each other.
 The national observatory of land governance in Senegal—driven by civil society—is an engaged and militant advocacy structure that acts as a whistleblower in order to influence the public debate.
 The observatory currently does not produce thematic studies, nor does it carry out field surveys.
 Indeed, ONGF’s primary missions are to monitor and issue alerts on land governance and land allocation (mainly via its Facebook account) and to facilitate stakeholder awareness and mobilization.
 In contrast, as a research structure and generalist land observatory, the Malagasy land observatory provides training, produces primary data, organizes restitution workshops, leads political debates, supervises PhD theses and internships, etc. For its part, the Uganda land observatory is a land monitoring structure of which the task is to collect land data on large-scale land acquisitions across the country from data-holding structures (Ministry of Lands, Housing and Urban Development) and decentralized structures.
 Indeed, when conducting research on large-scale land acquisitions in the country, this land observatory relies on focal individuals on the ground.
 The country is divided into 14 blocks, each representing an administrative region comprising a number of districts.
 Each of these regions is coordinated by a regional researcher who is the focal individual in that region.
 The regions are: Buganda, Ankole, Acholi, Teso, Busoga, Bunyoro, Toro, Kigezi, Karamoja, Bugisu, Lango, Sebei, Bukedi, and West Nile.
 The observatory then disseminates data via its website on successful, planned, and failed large-scale land acquisitions in the country.
 Thus, each observatory, depending on its aims and mandates, will undertake different activities on different topics with different impacts on land governance.